TURKS AND CAICOS ISLANDS

 Government or that authority or body corporate, as the case may be; or

-court or the entry upon any premises by such order,
+court or the entry on any premises by such order.

-9. —(1) Every man and woman of marriageable age (as determined by or under any law) has the right to marry and found a family.
+10.—(1) Every unmarried man and woman of marriageable age (as determined by or under any law) has the right to marry a person of

 (2) No person shall be compelled to marry, that is to say, to do so without his or her free and full consent.

-(c) for protecting the rights and freedoms of others,
+(c)for protecting the rights and freedoms of other persons.

 (4) Spouses shall be entitled to equal rights and shall be subject to equal responsibilities as between themselves and as regards their